streamlink/streamlink/docs/cli.rst

     Player command-line to start, by default VLC will be used if it is installed

+.. cmdoption:: -a, --player-args

+    The arguments passed to the player.
+These formatting variables are available: filename.
+Default is ``'{filename}'``

+    .. versionadded:: 1.6

 .. cmdoption:: -q, --quiet-player

     Hide all player console output.
 This option does